kwaldenphd/python-next-steps/README.md

 - Tuples
 - Sets

-This later parts of this lab provides an overview of foundational programming concepts in the areas of control flow and functions, with a focus on Python syntax.
+This second part of this lab provides an overview of foundational programming concepts in the areas of control flow and functions, with a focus on Python syntax.
 Topics covered include:
 - Control flow and control structures
 - Event-controlled and count-controlled loops
 - Looping structures in Python (`for` and `while`)

+This last section of this lab provides an overview of foundational programming concepts in the areas of control flow and functions, with a focus on Python syntax.
+Topics covered include:
+- Control flow and control structures
+- Code modularity and reuse
+- Built-in functions in Python
+- Named functions in Python
+- Core function components, including definition, arguments, parameters, scoping, and docstrings

 ## Acknowledgements